nmaragos/mxs/README.md

-# mxs
+# MaxScript
-A collection of maxscipt tools
+A collection of maxscript tools mainly focused in the pipeline area.

+They are mainly used as macro scripts through a custom UI.